mjbradvica/SimpleDomain/README.md

 }
 ```

-> SimpleDomain supports entities with either int, long, string, or Guid based identifiers.
+> ClearDomain supports entities with either int, long, string, or Guid based identifiers.
 The type you use is determined by the namespace you import.

 Entities use equality based on their identifiers.